Steam Greenlight For Developers

 Do I need to form a company, or can I post as an individual?

 You do not need to form a company, but many developers have found it to be beneficial.
 It will depend on where you do business and what kind of laws are applicable there.
 Once your game has been Greenlit, you will need a single individual or entity that will be paid for sales of your product.
 We cannot split payments to multiple individuals or members of a partnership.

 My game is a mod – can I still submit it to Steam Greenlight?

 Yes, you can submit your mod to Steam Greenlight, but in order to be launched on Steam you will need to have a full engine license in place for your game.
-If you are a Source engine mod, we can work with you on this piece, but for other engines you will need to work with them directly.
+If you have a Source Engine mod, you can learn more here.
+For other engines you will need to work with them directly.

 What systems must my game run on?

 To remain in Steam Greenlight and qualify for distribution via Steam, your game must at least run on a Windows PC.
 You can also be developing for any other platform you like, but we are only able to support PC, Mac and Linux releases at this time.